If you love the quiet of small town living and the sound of a vehicle traveling down a brick paved street, you are in the right location.

 She has three grown children, all married and living in the York area.
 Her six grandchildren, ranging in age from 7 to 2, often spend time playing in and exploring the house.

-The house is an American Foursquare two and a half story built in 1905.
+The house is a Freestyle Queen Anne two and a half story built in 1905.
 This style of architecture was a bridge between the Victorian and Craftsman styles, incorporating the large multi-story features of the Victorian with the simplified, more practical features of the Craftsman.
 The house was originally home to the Meehan family and is known to many around York as “The Meehan House”.

 In the mid 80’s the house sold for the first time to someone outside the Meehan family.
 It changed hands a few times until about 2017.
 It sat empty from 2017 to 2019 when Doreen Luethje purchased it with the purpose in mind of renovating it into a bed and breakfast property.
 Major renovations started in March of 2019 and were